PaperMC/docs/docs/paper/dev/api/scheduler.md

 thread that handles all game logic.

 All tasks scheduled on the main thread will affect the server's performance.
-If your task is making web requests, accessing files, databases or otherwise time-consuming operations you should consider using an asynchronous task.
+If your task is making web requests, accessing files, databases or otherwise time-consuming operations, you should consider using an asynchronous task.

 #### Asynchronous tasks (off the main thread)